-Pathways Peer Mentors are ultimately responsible for helping first-year students with their academic and personal transition to college; providing students with avenues for peer advice and feedback; and listening and responding appropriately to students’ issues and challenges while connecting students to appropriate campus resources and opportunities.
+Pathways Program® Peer Mentors are ultimately responsible for helping first-year students with their academic and personal transition to college; providing students with avenues for peer advice and feedback; and listening and responding appropriately to students’ issues and challenges while connecting students to appropriate campus resources and opportunities.
 They also serve as advocates for the interests, needs and concerns of first-year students at Furman while promoting student thriving, involvement, and engagement.
-They are responsible for creating an inclusive and welcoming environment for all students that fosters a sense of belonging and supports the student’s development of a sense of identity.
+They are responsible for creating an inclusive and welcoming environment for all students that fosters a sense of belonging and supports the student’s development.

 Meet our peer mentors